SmithsonianWorkshops/HydraResources/hydra_refresher.md

 $ ls
 ```

 Most commands Unix commands let you add extra *parameters* that give you more control over what you want the command to do.
-Let's enter the same `ls` command again, and add the `-lh`, which stand for "long listing" and "human-readable".
+Let's enter the same `ls` command again, and add the `-l`, which stands for "long listing" that shows more information about the files.

 ```
-$ ls -lh
+$ ls -l
 ```

-You can see a full listing of the options for `ls` in its help screen.
-All Linux command have a screen like this, which is slightly faster than Google-ing.
+You can see the surprisingly large list of `ls` options in its manual page in the built-in help system `man`.
+Man pages are extensive and for a beginner be less helpful than Google-ing for the options you want.

 ```
-$ ls --help
+$ man ls
 ```

+**Use the arrow keys or space bar to scroll through the man page and enter `q` when you're done**

-Your "/home" directory has a relatively small size limit, so you should only use it for basic configuration files, scripts and job files.
-Your "/scratch" directory is where you should run your jobs from.
+Your `/home` directory has a relatively small size limit, so you don't store data here.
+Your `/scratch` directory is where you should run your jobs from.

 Let's move to the "/scratch" directory with the `cd` command, which stands for "change directory".
 Feel free to use the `pwd` and `ls` commands again to see what has changed.